bgh304/sc-post-and-review/README.md

 This plugin uses WP's shortcode to embed Soundcloud track to your Wordpress site, with description about the track, and artist/track names as heading.
 Tracks and reviews are stored in database.

+Below is demo video showing how the plugin works:

 https://user-images.githubusercontent.com/57593354/165314346-193bbbc9-2d47-4067-a43e-62383600ea58.mp4